Robert J. Sherman: Early life and education

-Born and raised in Beverly Hills, California, Sherman attended Beverly Hills Presbyterian Pre school then Hawthorne Elementary School.
+Born and raised in Beverly Hills, California, Sherman attended Hawthorne Elementary School.
 In grade six, Sherman wrote the Hawthorne School song.
 In eighth grade he was voted student body president.
 At Beverly Hills High School Sherman joined the Madrigal Singers and the marching band.
-In his senior year, Sherman became the band's drum major and composed the graduation song, "Let Time Stand Still".
+In his senior year, Sherman became the band's drum major and composed the graduation song "Let Time Stand Still".
 During his high school years Sherman won two "Awards of Distinction" at the Los Angeles Student Film Festival for two of his short film musicals respectively: Dog of Darkness (1983) and The Magic Tuba (1984).
+He graduated in 1986.
 Sherman did his undergraduate studies at the University of Southern California School of Cinema-Television with an emphasis in screenwriting.
 At USC, Sherman was initiated into the Tau Gamma chapter of Tau Epsilon Phi (ΤΕΦ) fraternity.
 He received a BFA degree in Filmic Writing in 1990.
 In 2012 Sherman received an MA (with Merit) in Jewish Studies from King's College London.